-We have a small data of some random text and numbers in a column.
+We have small data of some random text and numbers in a column.
 And this column has a blank cell as well.
-Now for a large amount of data, it becomes very difficult to count the cell without blank cells.
-So, we will apply COUNTIF function with the combination of criteria which allows the formula to neglect the blank and give a total number of cells which has some value.
+It becomes very difficult to count the cell without blank cells for a large amount of data.
+So, we will apply the COUNTIF function with the combination of criteria that allow the formula to neglect the blank and give a total number of cells with some value.

 The criteria can be anything, but for a non-blank cell, we need to select a cell with any value greater or lesser than blank.
 For that, we used “<>”&””

-If the criteria which we have defined is correct then the Function Arguments box will itself show the output in the box as shown above in the bottom left side of the box.
+If the criteria we have defined are correct, then the Function Arguments box will show the box’s output as shown above on the bottom left side of the box.
 As it is showing the result of our defined range and criteria as 6.

-Also in below screenshot, we got a count of cells which are not blank as 6.
-As cell A6 is blank, so COUNTIF has neglected that blank cell and gave the output of remaining cell count which is having some value (number or text).
+Also, in the below screenshot, we got a count of cells that are not blank as 6.
+As cell A6 is blank, so COUNTIF has neglected that blank cell and gave the output of the remaining cell count, which is having some value (number or text).

 COUNTIF Not Blank in Excel – Example #2

 There is another method of using COUNTIF not blank, which counts all selected cells but not blank, by directly editing the cell.
-For this, go to the edit mode of any cell and press equal “=” sign which will enable all the inbuilt functions of excel.
-There type COUNTIF and select it, as shown in below screenshot.
+For this, go to the edit mode of any cell and press the equal “=” sign, enabling all the inbuilt functions of excel.
+There type COUNTIF and select it, as shown in the below screenshot.

 And press Enter key.
-We will get the count of cells which has value, which is “6” but we selected total 7 cells including the cell A6 which is blank.
+We will get the count of cells with value, which is “6”, but we selected 7 cells, including the cell A6, which is blank.
 Here also, COUNTIF functions are counting the total cells which are not blank.

-But if we put incorrect criteria, then we may get an error message, which will explain the occurred problem, as shown in below screenshot.
-Here, for testing, we have removed “ ” (Inverted Commas) from the Criteria and got the error.
+But if we put incorrect criteria, then we may get an error message, which will explain the occurred problem, as shown in the below screenshot.
+Here, we have removed “ ” (Inverted Commas) from the Criteria and got the error for testing.

-If we do not know, how to resolve the error, then we can click on the Help button, shown in below screenshot, which will directly take us to Microsoft Excel Help window, which will guide to make function arguments right.
+If we do not know how to resolve the error, we can click on the Help button, shown in the below screenshot, which will directly take us to the Microsoft Excel Help window, guiding us to make function arguments right.